5mehulhelp5/module-logs-management/README.md

 ## Compatibility

-This module is compatible with Magento 2.4.x.
+This module is compatible with Magento 2.4.4 or later.

 ## Features